jakemoody/courses-plotly-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:dea4219835
 ## Boxplots with Plotly

-In this exercise you will create a boxplot!
+In this exercise, you will create a boxplot!
 Actually, you will create a couple different versions using the same data, `boxplot_data` which is preloaded in the console.
 We will create three versions of the boxplot: one with all the points, one with only the whiskers, and one with whiskers and outliers.
 For the exercise, we will create traces using `go.Box()`.
 We already created `trace0` which is available in the console.
 Take a look at the structure and then follow the instructions to create `trace1` and `trace2`.

 *** =instructions